Faculty:Faculty of Science & Technology

 View Razvan's profile on LinkedIn

 Razvan has received his degree in Computer Science and Internet Technology, and a PhD in Cloud Computing from Anglia Ruskin University of Cambridge, UK.
-He is currently Senior Lecturer of Computer Science and Cloud Computing and the Course Leader for the BEng Computer Science.
+He is currently Senior Lecturer of Computer Science and Cloud Computing and the Course Leader for the BEng Computer Science course.
 His research is focused on Web and Cloud Computing Software and Security.
 He has published works in this field and has delivered a number of international talks on Software Approaches to Cloud Computing Optimisation.
 Razvan is an active Member of the IEEE and IES.
 He has been involved in several knowledge exchange programs (KEEP and KEEP+) with a range of companies.

 Razvan is interested in generating external income through EU projects, delivery of short training courses, knowledge transfer schemes, and consultancy contracts in the areas of Web Frameworks, General Software Engineering and Security, and Cloud Computing Security and Optimisation.